WatChPhoto/FeatureReco/README.md

 * Start reading in some of the drone distance to wall and pointing data to get range of possible PMT ellipse shapes to tune the ellipse-hough parameters

-* Check that the output text files are working